decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 )
 ```

+> Note: Entities that don't have a shape component, or that have their shape's `visible` field set to _false_ can't be clicked.

 ## Button down and button up event

 The _button down_ and _button up_ events are fired whenever the user presses or releases an input controller.